Partner in product development

 Rolling Contact Fatigue

-Up to and including release 3.2.0 of HertzWin, all calculated results related to a static situation.
-The most important material stresses for a static situation are the maximum shear stress and the Von Mises equivalent stress.
-Most commonly used to determine whether a...
+Up to and including HertzWin 3.2.0, all calculated results are for a static situation.
+The most important material stresses for a static situation are the maximum shear stress and the von Mises equivalent stress.
+The Von Mises equivalent stress is most often used to...

 read more